api-platform/docs/core/filters.md

 # Filters

-The bundle provides a generic system to apply filters on collections.
-Useful filters for the Doctrine ORM are provided with the bundle.
-However the filter system is extensible enough to let you create custom filters that would fit your specific needs and for any data provider.
+API Platform Core provides a generic system to apply filters on collections.
+Useful filters for the Doctrine ORM are provided with the library.
+You can also create custom filters that would fit your specific needs.
+You can also add filtering support to your custom [data providers](data-providers.md) by implementing interfaces provided by the library.

 By default, all filters are disabled.
 They must be enabled explicitly.

-When a filter is enabled, it is automatically documented as a `hydra:search` property in collection returns.
-It also automatically appears in the NelmioApiDoc documentation if this bundle is active.
+When a filter is enabled, it is automatically documented as a `hydra:search` property in the collection response.
+It also automatically appears in the [NelmioApiDoc documentation](nelmio-api-doc.md) if it is available.

 ## Search filter

-If Doctrine ORM support is enabled, adding filters is as easy as adding an entry in your `app/config/services.yml` file and adding a Attributes in your entity.
+If Doctrine ORM support is enabled, adding filters is as easy as registering a filter service in your `app/config/services.yml` file and adding an attribute to your resource configuration.

-The search filter supports `exact`, `partial`, `start`, `end`, and `word_start` matching strategies.
+The search filter supports `exact`, `partial`, `start`, `end`, and `word_start` matching strategies:

-- `partial` strategy uses `LIKE %text%` to search for fields that containing the text.
+* `partial` strategy uses `LIKE %text%` to search for fields that containing the text.
-- `start` strategy uses `LIKE text%` to search for fields that starts with text.
+* `start` strategy uses `LIKE text%` to search for fields that starts with text.
-- `end` strategy uses `LIKE %text` to search for fields that ends with text.
+* `end` strategy uses `LIKE %text` to search for fields that ends with text.
-- `word_start` strategy uses `LIKE text% OR LIKE % text%` to search for fields that contains the word starting with `text`.
+* `word_start` strategy uses `LIKE text% OR LIKE % text%` to search for fields that contains the word starting with `text`.

 Prepend the letter `i` to the filter if you want it to be case insensitive.
 For example `ipartial` or `iexact`.
 Note that this will use the `LOWER` function and **will** impact performances if there is no [*function-based index*](http://use-the-index-luke.com/sql/where-clause/functions/case-insensitive-search).

+Case insensitivity may already be enforced at the database level depending on the [collation](https://en.wikipedia.org/wiki/Collation) used.
+If you are using MySQL, note that the commonly used `utf8_unicode_ci` collation (and its sibling `utf8mb4_unicode_ci`) are already case insensitive, as indicated by the `_ci` part in their names.

 In the following example, we will see how to allow the filtering of a list of e-commerce offers: